 TRIP SIX: Sure, I Don’t Mind Standing in the Rain

 Time to go cross-town for dinner with friends on Columbus and 62nd Street.
 This time, the driver was supposed to pick us up on the Northwest corner of Park and 57th.
 For every other trip so far the pick-up had been on the avenue – not on the street side.
-To make it more interesting it was raining, and the driver stopped around the corner from where the app said pick-up was supposed to be.
+To make it more interesting it was raining, and the driver stopped around the corner from where the app said the pickup was supposed to be.
 Fortunately, the driver has your cell number, and you get the driver’s, so after a few minutes of trying to hear each other over the pouring rain, we finally made a dash for it down around the corner – getting ourselves soaked to the skin – to board another Chevy Suburban.
 The driver, to be kind, was clueless, and he stopped so far away from the curb that it was impossible to get in the SUV without wading through the puddle that is Manhattan when it rains heavily and quickly.
 Once he realized we weren’t getting in and were frantically waving for him to move forward, he pulled to the curb.
 He did, however, offer me a small napkin from his sandwich to wipe the rain off my face.
 Thankfully, he dropped us off right outside the restaurant.
-Cost: $9.74.
+Cost: $9.74 and a dab of pickle juice on my cheek.

 Our final adventure with Via was so exciting, I’m still coming down from it.
-“Via Part Deux” is coming soon!
+Check out “Via Part Deux”!

 I’ll be fair.
 For intra-Manhattan transportation, Via can’t be beat in terms of price, reliability, and comfort.
 I’m sure the natives don’t want you to know this, but it’s perfect for traveling families although I’m sure the more passengers riding the longer the wait will be for a vehicle.
 Via is cheap, except for a Camry and a RAV4 all the other rides were in roomy Chevy Suburbans, we were the first passengers on board every time, the drivers were friendly, and the vehicles were clean and free of garbage or odors.
 So yeah, I will use Via again on my next trip to NYC.